6.3 Protocol with Health Visitors and School Nurses

 The Referral and Assessment Team must make a decision within 24 hours as to what action they will take and inform the professional making the request.

-If a Core Assessment is undertaken as a result of a request from a Health Visitor or School Nurse it is likely that they will be involved in the assessment process either by supplying information, possibly by joint visits, and by drawing up a Family Support Plan, Children's Plan or Child Protection Plan as required.
+If an Assessment is undertaken as a result of a request from a Health Visitor or School Nurse it is likely that they will be involved in the assessment process either by supplying information, possibly by joint visits, and by drawing up a Family Support Plan, Children's Plan or Child Protection Plan as required.

-- In the setting up of the assessment, where decisions are made about its focus and its scope.
+- In the setting up of the assessment, where decisions are made about its focus and its scope;

-- As a contributor to the assessment process, in the form of direct work with the family or the provision of information.
+- As a contributor to the assessment process, in the form of direct work with the family or the provision of information;

-- In making available their professional judgement, during the formulation of the Children’s Plan that will coordinate ongoing work at the end of the assessment stage.
+- In making available their professional judgement, during the formulation of the Children’s Plan that will coordinate ongoing work at the end of the assessment stage;

 - As a provider or facilitator of services to be offered as part of the final Children’s Plan.